TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/selected_entities.md

 	  Note: while positions and rotations of all entities will be properly mirrored, not all entities will have their sprites flipped.
-	  While it may make sense to flip a sprite of a wall or a floor, it makes no sense to flip a laying item's sprite.
+	  While it may make sense to flip a sprite of a wall or a floor, it makes no sense to flip a lying item's sprite.
 	  There are also entities that have no sprites at all, like lights, area markers or wandering pixels.

 ## Operations: Transformations